 Creating innovative designs for over 50 years now, they have designed it for high-level users.
 It seems to be built extremely lightweight in-mold construction along with the entire Koroyd shield which improves skeleton fit and provides better ventilation.

 In addition to this, they also add a great feature of MIPS protection which helps the user to be safe and secure in dangerous falls.
-The MIPS maintain a strong shield all around your head against certain impacts and rotational forces.
-Based on my experience, Smith Optics Mainline Full Face Helmet is best for Enduro rides.
+The MIPS maintains a strong shield all around your head against certain impacts and rotational forces.
+Based on my experience, Smith Optics Mainline Full Face Helmet is best for Enduro riders.

-The Smith mainline features 21 large AirEvac vents with internal sir channel seem to do its job greatly which helps reduce warm air inside the helmet and provide continuous airflow inside and outside the helmet.
+The Smith mainline features 21 large AirEvac vents with an internal sir channel that seem to do its job greatly which helps reduce warm air inside the helmet and provides continuous airflow inside and outside the helmet.
 Moreover, it accommodates you to wear your goggles because it has sufficient space to accommodate goggles.

-For its exceptional performance on trials, it classifies as the best Enduro MTB helmet and also the lightest full face helmet.
+For its exceptional performance in trials, it classifies as the best Enduro MTB helmet and also the lightest full-face helmet.
 While the big open vent in front of the chin bar allows you to squirt a bottle into it whenever you get thirsty.
 It also includes three different sizes of cheek pads, 2 different crown liners, and 2 different neck rolls to find the tailor-fit for your ease.

 - No interference in breathing